 - Total mastectomy and sentinel lymph node biopsy

-- Total mastectomy and sentinel lymph node biopsy; possible axillary lymph node dissection
+- Total mastectomy and sentinel lymph node biopsy with a possible axillary lymph node dissection

 - Total mastectomy and axillary node dissection (also called a modified radical mastectomy)

-If you are interested in breast reconstruction, talk with your surgeon.
-You will receive additional information.
+If you’re interested in breast reconstruction, talk with your healthcare provider.
+They can give you more information.

-Total mastectomy is removal of all the breast tissue.
-The surgery is usually done through an incision (surgical cut) across the chest; however, it can be done using different techniques.
+A total mastectomy is a surgery to remove all your breast tissue.
+It’s usually done through an incision (surgical cut) across your chest, but it can be done in different ways.
 Your breast surgeon will talk with you about which option is right for you.

-Axillary lymph node dissection is the removal of most or all of the lymph nodes found in the armpit.
-The number of nodes varies from person to person.
+An axillary lymph node dissection is when most or all of the lymph nodes in your armpit are removed.
+The number of lymph nodes removed varies from person to person.

-Understanding how your lymphatic system works can be helpful as you prepare for and recover from breast surgery.
-Your lymphatic system has 2 functions:
+Understanding how your lymphatic system works can be helpful as you get ready for and recover from your breast surgery.
+Your lymphatic system has 2 jobs: